Nayni/WA-Radar-CORE/README.md

 Radar CORE is an attempt at making a radar and position tracking framework build with WeakAuras and usable by WeakAuras.

 The display logic and geometry that comes with mapping players or other objects on a radar/map is complicated.
 With the current state of raid and/or dungeon encounters positioning is a very important factor, giving players visual clues on where they are, should or shouldn't be is very valuable.
 What I found was that a radar with some basic functionality was something I could be using a lot to make raid encounter WeakAuras.
-Many abilities have a something to do with range or certain positioning.
+Many abilities have something to do with range or certain positioning.

 This is my attempt at making a stand-alone, extensible and re-usable radar framework that solves a lot of problems I would normally have to solve over and over again.

 Idea of this module came from looking at the implementation of [ekardnah](http://www.mmo-champion.com/members/742395-ekardnah) the module can be found on [mmo-champion](http://www.mmo-champion.com/threads/1839869-Raid-HUD-plotter-for-WeakAuras).
 What this implementation tries to do is expand on the idea and add more features and even easier extensions.

 Radar CORE is a single WeakAura that you just install like any other WeakAuras, but gives you a global variable that holds the framework for many functions that help you map players on a radar display and gives you access to many utility functions to calculate positions and ranges.

+**I realise that making a global variable is not the safest or even performant option.
+The reason for sticking with a global for now is purely for simplicity.
+I think it's a lot simpler to have the core framework in 1 global object then having to communicate with it via WeakAuras.ScanEvents.
+Performance wise radar CORE is causing no frame lag as thus far.
+If any reason it ever becomes needed to ditch the global it would be perfectly doable, as the only function that would have to be re-written are the public api functions that are just (almost-)proxies into internal functions.**

 ### STILL BEEING ACTIVELY DEVELOPED!